IDCubed/oms-docs/sources/get_started/kickstart_oms.rst

 The :ref:`OMS Private Trusted Compute Cell (TCC) <deploy_private_tcc>` is intended for individual use, where as the :ref:`OMS Portal Registry
-<deploy_portal>` is intended for organizations looking to provide Private TCCs
+<deploy_portal_tcc>` is intended for organizations looking to provide Private
-to other users.
+TCCs to other users.

 ..
 In general, the best place to start is with the :ref:`OMS Virtual Resource
 ..
 Controller (VRC) <deploy_vrc>` - this is a generic component that can be used to